 1 | git config --local commit.gpgsign true |

-for that repo, automatically requiring a signature for every commit.
-This is more convenient than having to manually type the -S
+in the root directory of your git repository.
+This will add a configuration entry in .git/config for that repo, automatically requiring a signature for every commit.
+This is more convenient than having to manually type the -S flag to sign every git commit as a one-off.

 To specify your new key for that repository, run one of the following: